wavesjs/waves-ui/README.md

 # WAVES - UI

-## Develop branch - this codes introduce many breaking changes from the master branch
+## Develop branch - this code introduce many breaking changes
 ## DO NOT USE

 _visualisation part of the `wavesjs` library._